Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Docs/Zynq-PetaLinux.md

 ```

 There is no need to change anything, just press the ESC key and save the configuration before exit.

+> ⚠️ If you run into an error during this step you can learn more by typing `less build/config.log`.

 Configure the kernel: